Stallone's Script-or-Nothing Gamble Rocky

 Winkler and Chartoff took the risk on the condition that the budget stayed minimal

 Producers Irwin Winkler and Robert Chartoff at Chartoff-Winkler Productions finally agreed to let Stallone star.
-United Artists backed the project but cut the budget to approximately $1.1 million and required Chartoff and Winkler to sign personal guarantees covering any overages.
-The gamble was shared: Stallone bet his financial future on starring, and the producers bet theirs on a first-time leading man. (total rocky, wikipedia)
+United Artists backed the project at a budget of approximately $1.1 million; Chartoff and Winkler agreed to collateralize possible losses against another film they had with the studio, an arrangement often paraphrased as a personal guarantee on overages.4 The gamble was shared: Stallone bet his financial future on starring, and the producers bet theirs on a first-time leading man. (total rocky, wikipedia)

 The gamble mirrored the film's own argument

 The story of Rocky's production is the story of Rocky.
 An unknown gets a shot nobody expects him to earn.
-The system tries to separate the person from the opportunity — studios wanted the script without Stallone, just as Apollo wanted the gimmick without a real fight.
-Stallone refused to be separated from his work, just as Rocky refused to accept that the fight was just an exhibition.
-The parallel between the writer's gamble and the character's insistence on going the distance is what makes the film's origin story as powerful as the film itself.
+The system tries to separate the person from the opportunity — studios wanted the script without Stallone, just as Apollo wanted the gimmick without a real fight.b11 b19 Stallone refused to be separated from his work, just as Rocky refused to accept that the fight was just an exhibition.b33 b36 The parallel between the writer's gamble and the character's insistence on going the distance is what makes the film's origin story as powerful as the film itself.

-Stallone received dual Academy Award nominations — Best Actor and Best Original Screenplay — becoming the third person in history to be nominated in both categories for the same film, after Charlie Chaplin (The Great Dictator, 1940) and Orson Welles (Citizen Kane, 1941).
+Stallone received dual Academy Award nominations — Best Actor and Best Original Screenplay — becoming, at the time, only the third person to be nominated in both categories for the same film, after Charlie Chaplin (The Great Dictator, 1940) and Orson Welles (Citizen Kane, 1941).
 He won neither, but the nominations confirmed what the gamble proved: the person and the part were inseparable. (wikipedia)